 Flooding 8-10 June 2011 Langeberg municipality experienced persistent rains - large debris formation & flooding through blocking of water thoroughfares, channel, rivers & bridges.
 Road and bridge closures, people and vehicles were trapped.
 The approximate cost was R2.92 million.
 Flooding 7-9 August 2012 Persistent rainfall within the municipality resulted in flooding, closure of specific roads and bridges resulting in people being cut off, an EMS ambulance being washed away, pump stations being flooded and many people and structures affected.
 The approximate cost was R2 million.
 Strike Action and Unrest 13-20 November 2012 Strikes took place around surrounding farms; stone throwing and tyre-burning incidents took place.
 Flooding January 2014 Cut off low pressure resulted in the closure of a number of roads, bridges and causeways.
 The approximate cost was R5 million.
 Veld Fires January 2015 Veld fire Dassieshoek mountains Protests/riots 20 August 2015 Protest by residents of Enkanini and Kanana in Nkqubela protest because of living conditions.
 Protests/riots 3 November 2015 Unemployed residents protested to be employed by the local road infrastructure project.
+Public Unrest in Nkqubela 17 March 2022 Clashes between foreign nationals broke out in Nkqubela due to the issue related to employment at the farms.
+About 20 dwellings occupied by foreign nationals were damaged; part of a 66kV electrical line was also damaged due to fires, which came as a result of the clash.
+About 200 people evacuated the area and gathered outside Robertson SAPS and Shell garage during the evening of the 17th of March 2022.
 Veld fire 5 October 2017 Mcgregor veld fire that came close to the Cemetery.
 COIVD 19 Pandemic 15 March 2020 and ongoing On the 15th of March 2020 a State of Disaster was declared by the president.
 1/3 employed adults lost their jobs either temporarily or permanently between February and April 2020.
 Employment loss during this time was 10 times higher for the poorest 50% compared to the richest 25% of workers.
 The South African economy contracted by an unprecedented 51.0% in the second quarter of 2020.
 The COVID 19 stimulus package announced on 21 April amounted to approximately R390 billion around 10% of the economy's GDP.
 To protect citizens and recover from the virus.
 From 2020 South Africa's GDP will take at least 5 years to recover.
-Langeberg cases as of 15 March 2021 Total: 4199 Active: 17 Recovered: 4001 Deaths: 181
+Flooding 05 May 2021 Roads in Bonnievale, Gelukshoop, and Stormsvlei were badly damaged after heavy downpours caused parts of the roads to be washed away.